Did you end that sentence in a preposition? For shame!

 A line edit is the step where your writing gets a lot of red ink.
 It is a line-by-line edit of the manuscript that seeks to improve the writing itself instead of merely to catch grammatical errors and typos.
 These issues are addressed in a line edit: sentence clarity, redundancies, word choice, maintenance of tone and voice, consistency of style, proper citation of sources, inaccuracies, and quotations that may require permission from the copyright holder.
 Grammatical and punctuation issues will also be noted.
 In fiction manuscripts, inconsistencies in point of view and tense are also marked.
 I do two passes for a line edit.

-My rate for line editing is $8 per 1,000 words for manuscripts 1,000 words and up.
-For a 75,000-word novel, that would be $600.
-I charge a flat fee of $10 for pieces 1–3 pages in length.
+My rate for line editing is $0.01 per word.
+For a 75,000-word novel, that would be $750.

 Line and Learner

 I also do a Line and Learner edit for those who want the chance to learn from a small edit and apply it to the full manuscript before continuing.
 In this fifteen-page edit (standard manuscript pages averaging 250 words per page), I will do a line edit as usual, but I will spend more time explaining the changes and recommending resources for further learning and improvement.
 You will have the opportunity to see if you like my editing style as well as have the opportunity to improve the manuscript before submitting the rest, if you want to continue working with me.
-The rate for the fifteen-page Line and Learner edit is $50.

 Critique

 A critique is similar to a beta-read or developmental edit.
 I look at each scene and will point out logical inconsistencies, inaccuracies, characters acting out of character, etc. So if something doesn’t make sense, or doesn’t match what came before (a character suddenly has a weapon never mentioned before or is standing at a place we never saw them move to, etc.), I will point it out.
-I will also comment on your opening and hook, author voice, and the editing, and indicate whether you might need a line edit or copyedit.
+I will also comment on your opening and hook, author voice, character development, story structure, and the editing, and indicate whether you might need a line edit or copyedit.
 I will not edit the manuscript, but I might point out a few typos and awkward sentences.
 I might also edit a few sentences to illustrate cleaner or smooth wording or how to incorporate a stronger author voice.

-My rate for a manuscript critique is $7 per 1,000 words (example: 75,000 words is $525)
+My rate for a manuscript critique is $0.012 per word (example: 75,000 words is $900)

 Other Notes on Editing Services